NiziL/Smart-Fridge-Kata/README.md

 ### Todo

-##### Critical bugfix

-It seems that the listing of products according to a set of tags is not working very well, fix it and write a test for it, so we never see it again !

-##### New feature
+Our customers reported that the fridge quickly becomes slow and needs frequents reboot since the `meat` update, you need to investiguate !

 We want to introduce two new types with the following rules

-- `fruit`, freshness decrease by 5% per days while freshness is greater than 25%, and then decrease by 15% per days
+- type `fruit`, freshness decreases by 5% per day while it is greater than 25%, and then decrease by 15% per day
-- `egg`, freshness decrease by 15% per days during 5 days, and then decrease by 1% per days
+- type `egg`, freshness decreases by 15% per day during 5 days, and then decrease by 1% per day